 The blowers are automatically adjusted using a software PID controller based on the flow sensors and barometric sensor so that the mobility analysis and sampling volume flow rate remain constant.

-The sheath air of the mobility analyzer is taken from the exhaust air after it has been cleaned with the sheath filter.
-A simple electric filter is used as it is necessary to remove only the charged particles from the air that would be detected by the analyzer.
+The sheath air of the mobility analyzer is recirculated from the exhaust air after it has been cleaned by the sheath air filter.
+It is only necessary to remove charged particles from the sheath air.
+Therefore a simple electric filter is used which can be easily cleaned and does not need replacement when the filter becomes clogged.
 Both analyzer columns have a separate sheath air filter.